AdhikariLAB/ADT-Program/README.md

 # ADT PROGRAM
 A generalised ADT program for analytical and numerical calculation.
 This is applicable for any 'N' electronic state sub-Hilbert space.
-The analytical segment can be used to generate symbolic expressions of eight quantities related to adiabatic to diabatic transformation (ADT) and those
+The analytical segment can be used to generate symbolic expressions of six quantities related to adiabatic to diabatic transformation (ADT) and those
-are: elements of adiabatic potential energy matrix, elements of nonadiabatic coupling matrix, ADT matrix elements, partially substituted ADT equations, completely substituted ADT equations, elements of coefficient matrix of gradient of ADT angles, elements  of coefficient matrix of nonadiabatic coupling terms (NACTs) and the diabatic potential energy matrix elements for any arbitrary number of coupled electronic states.
+are: ADT matrix elements, partially substituted ADT equations, completely substituted ADT equations, elements of coefficient matrix of gradient of ADT angles, elements  of coefficient matrix of nonadiabatic coupling terms (NACTs) and the diabatic potential energy matrix elements for any arbitrary number of coupled electronic states.
 On the other hand, the numerical portion computes